 - School sites located in disadvantaged communities or low income communities as identified by CalEnviroscreen 4.0 (defined in Section 39711 and Section 39713 of the Health and Safety Code) or - 2.
-School sites in which 70 percent or more of the students are eligible for free or reducedprice meals (defined in Section 42238.01 of the Education Code)
+School sites in which 70 percent or more of the students are eligible for free or reducedprice meals (defined in Section 42238.01 of the Education Code) - 3.
+School sites with an unduplicated student count of free/reduced-price meals, English learners & foster youth of 70% or more per California Department of Education Education Data Partnership.

-With justification, other tools or indices may be used to identify disadvantaged status, such as the California Heat Assessment Tool or Healthy Places Index).
+With justification, other tools or indices may be used to identify disadvantaged status, such as the California Heat Assessment Tool or Healthy Places Index.